Target species

 Amounts to be administered and administration route

-The dosage is 0.1 ml/kg body weight (equivalent to 5 microgram/kg body weight of cabergoline) once daily for 4-6 consecutive days, depending on the severity of the clinical condition.
+The dosage is 0.1 ml/kg bodyweight (equivalent to 5 microgram/kg bodyweight of cabergoline) once daily for 4-6 consecutive days, depending on the severity of the clinical condition.

 If the signs fail to resolve after a single course of treatment, or if they recur after the end of treatment, then the course of treatment may be repeated.

+The experimental data indicate that a single overdose with cabergoline might result in an increased likelihood of post-treatment vomiting, and possibly an increase in post-treatment hypotension.
 General supportive measures should be undertaken to remove any unabsorbed drug and maintain blood pressure, if necessary.
-As an antidote, the parental administration of dopamine antagonist drugs such as metoclopramide might be considered.
+As an antidote, the parenteral administration of dopamine antagonist drugs such as metoclopramide might be considered.